vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 ## Adding a new category

 Categories allow to organize the products in groups and make them easy to find by the customer.
 See the [Modeling Categories](https://docs.commercetools.com/tutorials/product-modeling/categories) page to know more about categorizing items in your store.
+In order to create a category you need to:

 1. Choose `add category` from the sidebar menu.
   <center>